jschneider23/FullStackDemo/README.md

 An example of some parameters that **can't and should not be combined** are **fromDate and toDate** *(only get options contracts expiring between these dates)* and then a completely different **expMonth**.
 Since these **both specify a time period of valid options contracts**, the time periods will almost always **conflict** and therefore **should not be combined**.
 While they technically can be combined from the API's perspective, this doesn't make any sense when using the API as a data source, so the **app UI disables the Expiration Month field if a date is entered into the Expriations From/To Date and vice versa**.

-The functionality issue arose when combining **numContracts** *(renamed to <b>numStrikes</b> in code and UI as this parameter actually specifies the number of strike prices returned, with each strike price having one or two associated contracts depending on contractType setting)* and **range** *(in/out/near-the-money, strikes-at/below/near-market, or all possible contracts)*.
-If a **range value other than ALL, SAK, SBK, or SNK** is sent to the API, the value of **numContracts is completely ignored** and the **response will be the exact same regardless of what numContracts value it is given**.
+The functionality issue arose when combining **numContracts** *(renamed to <b>numStrikes</b> in code and UI as this parameter actually specifies the number of strike prices returned, with each strike price having one or two associated contracts depending on contractType setting)* and **range** *(in/out/near-the-money or all possible contracts)*.
+If a **range value other than ALL, SAK, SNK, or SBK** *(SAK, SNK, and SBK are unsupported by the app as I noticed late in development that they apparently did nothing regardless of what other values were and were not set, even changing between them with the exact same settings did nothing)* is sent to the API, the value of **numContracts is completely ignored** and the **response will be the exact same regardless of what numContracts value it is given**.
 This is not the functionality that is expected and takes away a control feature I want the user to have.
 Since I can't edit the API source code, I came up with a different solution.

 ##### _Solution: the trulyApplyFilters function_